brianparkerin/docker-compose/README.md

-# docker-compose
-just an example of Docker-Compose.yml/yaml file for wordpress devs.

-,,,,,,,,,,

 # Wordpress & Docker example file

 This file will setup Wordpress, MySQL & PHPMyAdmin with a single command.
 Add the code below to a file called "docker-compose.yaml" and run the command